ixa-ehu/ixa-pipe-pos/README.md

 + **lang**: choose between en and es.
 If no language is chosen, the one specified in the NAF header will be used.
-+ **features**: choose features to use during the decoding.
-Currently only baseline features are provided:
-  + **baseline**: it implements local, opennlp features.
-These features generate reasonably accurate and very fast models.
 + **model**: provide the model to do the tagging.
 If no model is provided via this parameter, ixa-pipe-pos will revert to the baseline model distributed in the release.